CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

-Table \ref{tab:periaceneenergies} compares our results to those of Ref \onlinecite{mullinax2019heterogeneous} (which employs the same geometries and basis set).
-The level of qualitative agreement for the singlet-triplet gaps is quite decent, with the exception of the increase in the gap on moving from 5-periacene to 6-periacene with our method.
-There is however a fair bit of quantitative disagreement between the two approaches, well beyond the error bars predicted by extrapolated ASCI+PT2.
-Part of this might originate from the systematic underestimation of absolute energies by the v2RDM approach employed in Ref \onlinecite{mullinax2019heterogeneous} due to underconstraint of the 2RDM.
-Indeed, Table \ref{tab:periaceneenergies} shows that the absolute energies of singlet states of 2-periacene differ by $\approx 0.08$ Ha between v2RDM-CASSCF and extrapolated ASCI+PT2, and larger differences are seen for larger systems (roughly increasing by $0.06$ Ha per each step on the periacene sequence).
-The small active space size of 2-periacene however seems to suggest that a selected CI approach is likely to be rather effective in estimating the true CASSCF energy for this problem, and the rather small estimated extrapolated ASCI+PT2 error bar of $\approx 10^{-4}$ Ha seems to support this viewpoint.
+Table \ref{tab:periaceneenergies} compares our results to those of \citeref{mullinax2019heterogeneous} (which employs the same geometries and basis set).
+The level of qualitative agreement for the singlet-triplet gaps is quite decent, with the exception of the increase in the gap moving from 5-periacene to 6-periacene with our method.
+There is, however, a fair bit of quantitative disagreement between the two approaches, well beyond the error bars predicted by extrapolated ASCI+PT2.
+Part of this might originate from the systematic underestimation of absolute energies by the v2RDM approach employed in \citeref{mullinax2019heterogeneous} due to underconstraint of the 2RDM.
+Indeed, Table \ref{tab:periaceneenergies} shows that the absolute energies of singlet states of 2-periacene differ by $\approx 0.08$ a.u. between v2RDM-CASSCF and extrapolated ASCI+PT2, and larger differences are seen for larger systems (roughly increasing by $0.06$ a.u. per each step on the periacene sequence).
+The small active space size of 2-periacene however seems to suggest that a selected CI approach is likely to be rather effective in estimating the true CASSCF energy for this problem, and the small estimated extrapolated ASCI+PT2 error bar of $\approx 10^{-4}$ a.u. appears to support this viewpoint.
 On the other hand, the v2RDM values result from calculations employing 2 body PQG N-representability constraints\cite{garrod1964reduction} alone and are not systematically improvable without imposition of more stringent N-representability constraints.
 This is quite unlike ASCI, where systematic improvement can always be obtained via increasing the size of the variational subspace.
 We are therefore more inclined to trust the ASCI values at present, but comparison with v2RDM employing tighter N-representability constraints (such as the three body constraints) could prove interesting.
-Most of the systematic difference in absolute energy is cancelled in relative energies like singlet-triplet gaps at any rate, leading to much smaller differences in those values between our work and Ref \onlinecite{mullinax2019heterogeneous}.
+Most of the systematic difference in absolute energy is cancelled in relative energies like singlet-triplet gaps at any rate, leading to much smaller differences in those values between our work and \citeref{mullinax2019heterogeneous}.
+It is similarly worth noting that most of the remaining size-consistency CI errors (that were not captured by PT2) would likely systematically cancel for energy gap computations.
+Such errors however would be strictly smaller than the error against the true CASCI values, and the estimated errors in Table \ref{tab:periaceneenergies} suggest that size-consistency errors are not a significant issue for the reported gaps.